PascalCorpsman/mini_projects/miniprojects/FPC_CPU/Manual.md

 | HLT     | Halts program execution.
 | JC      | Jumps to the specified label if the carry flag is set.
 | JMP     | Jumps unconditionally to the specified label.
+| JN      | Jumps to the specified label if the negative flag is set.
 | JNC     | Jumps to the specified label if the carry flag is not set.
+| JNN     | Jumps to the specified label if the negative flag is not set.
 | JNZ     | Jumps to the specified label if the zero flag is not set.
 | JZ      | Jumps to the specified label if the zero flag is set.
 | LOAD    | Loads the value from the memory address in the right operand into the left register.
 | MOV     | Copies the right operand (register or constant) into the left register.
 | MUL     | Performs a integer multiplication
+| NOP     | Performs no operation.
 | NOT     | Performs a bitwise NOT on the left operand and stores the result in the left operand.
-| NOP     | Performs no operation.
 | OR      | Performs a bitwise OR on the left and right operands and stores the result in the left operand.
 | POP     | Pops a value from stack and stores it into the given register
 | PUSH    | Pushs the value of a given register onto the stack